- ABOUT US

 - Loan Application

-- The BPU has increased incentives by 50 percent for businesses purchasing equipment damaged by Superstorm Sandy and expanded the list of equipment that qualifies for the rebate.
-The program will apply to equipment purchased between October 29 and June 30, and for businesses that have already purchased qualified equipment, rebates will be provided retroactively.
+- The BPU increased incentives by 50 percent for businesses purchasing equipment damaged by Hurricane Sandy and expanded the list of equipment that qualifies for the rebate.
+The program will apply to equipment purchased between October 29, 2012 and June 30, 2013, and for businesses that have already purchased qualified equipment, rebates will be provided retroactively.
 Additionally, he list of equipment qualifying for the program has been expanded to include a number of restaurant-related items, such refrigerators and freezers, ovens, fryers and other items.
 For more information on areas of eligibility, or to apply, visit the Clean Energy Program website.

 - Direct Install Program - Created specifically for existing small to medium-sized facilities, Direct Install is a turnkey solution that makes it easy and affordable to upgrade to high efficiency equipment.
 Direct Install is designed to cut your facility’s energy costs by replacing lighting, HVAC and other outdated operational equipment with energy efficiency alternatives.
 The program pays up to 70% of retrofit costs, dramatically improving your payback on the project.
 There is a $125,000 incentive cap on each project.
 Learn more.